 A Thanksgiving Reflection: Praising God for ALL!“

 Too Rich to be so Poor.”
-Years ago I found myself in government housing, alone raising three teen boys and a baby girl.
+Years ago, I was in government housing, alone raising three teen boys and a baby girl.
 I was in grad school and teaching for a stipend of $800.00/month, and I also made extra money with a part-time tutoring position where I taught study skills and tutored students for about 15 hours per week.
 On top of the teaching duties, tutoring, and parenting, I also had a full-time graduate course load, complete with homework and thesis research.

-Yes, the working poor DO budget: I carefully budgeted the meager salary and managed to find enough to pay for gas, groceries, rent, a phone, insurance on a car, laundry (no washer or dryer),…..It was very difficult.
-There was WIC for the baby, which provided staples that I used to feed my other children, as I nursed the baby.
+Yes, the working poor DO budget: I carefully budgeted the meager salary and managed to find enough to pay for gas, groceries, rent, a phone, insurance on a car, and laundry (no washer or dryer),…..It wasn’t easy.
+There was WIC for the baby, which provided staples I used to feed my other children as I nursed the baby.

 Each boy received enough money to wash and dry one load of clothes per week.
 They also received money for family laundering, which included my clothes and towels.

 We pushed the car to start it and rarely had enough money for gas.
 Thankfully the college had a bus route that stopped at our apartments, and the children rode the school bus to school, except during the Fall when participation in band meant they had to be there before school or not be able to participate.

 My housing was subsidized, so the rent was not the full amount.
 I knew how to cook from staples and managed to provide food for my growing sons.
 A big pot of “leftover stew” was always available in the refrigerator.

 The Catholic Church on campus also provided a free meal after mass on Sunday evenings and a community meal on Wednesday evenings.

 My family and I often served at the church and were grateful for the support and love of the Catholic Church.